ojasvsingh71/Web-Notes/react-4.md

 ```
 ---

->In this example, the UserContext.Provider in the App component provides the user object to all its descendants.
+>🧩In this example, the UserContext.Provider in the App component provides the user object to all its descendants.
 The Navbar component, which is deeply nested, consumes the user context value without the need for prop drilling.

 ---

-## Advantages of Context API:
+## ✅ Advantages of Context API:
 1. Avoids Prop Drilling:
 Context API eliminates the need for passing props through intermediate components, making the code cleaner and more maintainable.